vgs-samples/vgs-collect-show-react-native-demo/README.md

 ## How it works?

 The application provides you an example of how to integrate VGS Collect and Show SDKs into React Native via bridges.
-It also shows you an example of how to integrate with CardIO and collect card data securely.
+It also shows you an example of how to integrate with Card Scanner and collect card data securely.

 There are two main types of integration: simplified and andvanced approach. `VGSCollect` and `VGSShow` integration consists of 2 main parts: